wlacs942/Algorithms/README.md

 More instructions are coming soon.
 The language to be used in the repositories is Java.

 ## Obtain an invitation to the repository
-Please email:[wlacs942@gmail.com](mailto:wlacs942@gmail.com), please be sure to include your GitHub user name.
-If you do not yet have a GitHub account, please get one by going to:[https://github.com/join](https://github.com/join).
+Please email: [wlacs942@gmail.com](mailto:wlacs942@gmail.com), please be sure to include your GitHub user name.
+If you do not yet have a GitHub account, please get one by going to: [https://github.com/join](https://github.com/join).

 ## Website
 The class website is being developed.
 The URL is: [wlacs942.us](http://wlacs942.us).
 If you would like to assist with